Pabsthegreat/Pabsthegreat/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [adarsh11018@gmail.com](mailto:adarsh11018@gmail.com)
-* 🧠  I'm learning Web Development
+* 🧠  I'm learning Rust
 * 🤝  I'm open to collaborating on Fun Projects

 ### Skills